-This letter of intent (“LOI”), effective when executed by all the parties hereto, will evidence the current mutual intent, as set forth in Article I below, of Transwestern Pipeline Company, a Delaware corporation (“Transwestern”) and Enron Capital & Trade Resources Corp., a Delaware corporation (“ECT”), to evaluate possible transactions involving the purchase of shaft horsepower for the three compressors at the WT-1 Compressor Station on the West Texas portion of Transwestern's pipeline system (the "Transactions").
-Transwestern and ECT are sometimes referred to individually as a “Party” and collectively as the “Parties.”
+This letter of intent (“LOI”), effective when executed by all the parties hereto, will evidence the current mutual intent, as set forth in Article I below, of Transwestern Pipeline Company, a Delaware corporation (“Transwestern”) and Enron Compression Services Company, a Delaware corporation (“ECS”), to negotiate a transaction involving the purchase of shaft horsepower for the three compressors at the WT-1 Compressor Station on the West Texas portion of Transwestern's pipeline system utilizing a deal structure similar to that proposed for Transwestern's Gallup Compressor Station (the "Transactions").
+Transwestern and ECS are sometimes referred to individually as a “Party” and collectively as the “Parties.”

 This LOI is intended to set forth certain basic terms of the understanding reached to date and to serve as a basis for further discussions and negotiations among the Parties with respect to the Transactions.
 The matters set forth in Article I are not intended to and do not constitute a binding agreement of the Parties with respect to the Transactions.
-Any such binding agreement will only arise upon the negotiation, execution and delivery of mutually satisfactory definitive agreements and the satisfaction of the conditions set forth therein, including the approval of such agreements and the Project by the respective authorized representatives of each Party.
+Any such binding agreement will only arise upon the negotiation, execution and delivery of mutually satisfactory definitive agreements and the satisfaction of the conditions set forth therein, including the approval of such agreements and the Transactions by the respective authorized representatives of each Party.
 The matters set forth in Article II do constitute binding agreements of the Parties.

 Article I